-12.1 Layout Guidelines
+8.5.1 Layout Guidelines

-The layout of the LMG342xR050 is critical to its performance and functionality.
+The layout of the LMG3425R050 is critical to its performance and functionality.
 Because the half-bridge configuration is typically used with these GaN devices, layout recommendations are considered with this configuration.
 A four-layer or higher layer count board is required to reduce the parasitic inductances of the layout to achieve suitable performance.
+Figure 8-9 summarizes the critical layout guidelines, and more details are further elaborated in the following sections.